-You may have a right to seek justice from your abuser through the court system where you live.
-When people are injured by others, they are permitted to seek what the law refers to as "damages", in the form of money, for such things as medical bills, lost wages or employment, physical and emotional pain and suffering, and, in some cases, to punish the abuser.
+You may have a right to seek justice from the abuser through the court system where you live.
+When people are injured by others, they are permitted to seek what the law refers to as "damages," in the form of money, for such things as medical bills, lost wages or employment, physical and emotional pain and suffering, and, in some cases, to punish the abuser.
 Each state has its own laws on these subjects, but, for the most part, they are very similar when it comes to injuries from abuse.
 To do this, you will most likely need the help of a lawyer.
-Some lawyers will take a case like this for a "contingent fee."
-That means the lawyer doesn't get paid unless you win in court, and then s/he takes some percent, usually a third, of whatever damages the judge orders.
+Some lawyers will take a case like this for a "contingent fee," which means the lawyer doesn't get paid unless you win in court, and then s/he takes some percentage, usually a third, of whatever damages the judge orders.
 Sometimes the judge will order the defendant to pay for your attorney's fees.

 If you need help in finding a lawyer who can take your case for a contingent fee, contact:

 National Crime Victim Bar Association